glotzerlab/coxeter/doc/source/table-prism-antiprism-antiprisms.rst

 Antiprisms
 =====================

-Coxeter includes pre-defined shapes for 16 members of the infinite Prism-Antiprism family, each of which can be instantiated using :code:`families.PrismAntiprismFamily.get_shape(\<name\>)`.
-Some may also be found among the :doc:`Other Polyhedra<table-other>` from :cite:`Damasceno2012a`.
+Any of the infinite family of right uniform antiprisms can be generated with :code:`families.UniformAntiprismFamily.get_shape(n)`, where ``n`` is the number of vertices of the polar faces.
+A subset of this family is shown below.

-For implementation details see :py:class:`~coxeter.families.PrismAntiprismFamily`.
+For implementation details see :py:class:`~coxeter.families.UniformAntiprismFamily`.

 .. csv-table::
    :file: _data/prismantiprism_antiprisms.csv